DCC-Lab/PyTissueOptics/README.md

         # Because the code will not typically calculate millions of photons, it is
         # inexpensive to keep all the propagated photons.
 This allows users
         # to go through the list after the fact for a calculation of their choice
-        self.scoreFinal(photon)
+        self.scoreWhenFinal(photon)
         photon.transformFromLocalCoordinates(self.origin)

-    def propagateMany(self, source, showProgressEvery=100):
+[...]
+class World:
+  [...]
+    @classmethod
+    def compute(self, graphs):
+        World.startCalculation()
-        startTime = time.time()
+        N = 0
+        for source in World.sources:
-        N = source.maxCount
+            N += source.maxCount

             for i, photon in enumerate(source):
-            self.propagate(photon)
-            self.showProgress(i, maxCount=N , steps=showProgressEvery)

-        elapsed = time.time() - startTime
-        print('{0:.1f} s for {2} photons, {1:.1f} ms per photon'.format(elapsed, elapsed/N*1000, N))
+                while photon.isAlive:
+                    currentGeometry = World.contains(photon.r)
+                    if currentGeometry is not None:
+                        currentGeometry.propagate(photon)
+                    else:
+                        distance, surface, nextGeometry = World.nextObstacle(photon)
+                        if surface is not None:
+                            # Moving to next object in air
+                            photon.moveBy(distance)
+                            R = photon.fresnelCoefficient(surface)
+                            photon.refract(surface)
+                            photon.decreaseWeightBy(R*photon.weight)
+                            photon.moveBy(1e-4)
+                        else:
+                            photon.weight = 0

+                World.showProgress(i+1, maxCount=source.maxCount, graphs=graphs)

+        duration = World.completeCalculation()
+        print("{0:.1f} ms per photon\n".format(duration*1000/N))

 ```

-Note that this function is part of the `Geometry` object and does not make any assumption on the details of the geometry, and relies on whatever material was provided to get the scattering angles.
+Note that this `propagate` function is part of the `Geometry` object and does not make any assumption on the details of the geometry, and relies on whatever material was provided to get the scattering angles.

 ## How to go about modifying for your own purpose